trixheim/GFT/README.md

 -If you specify user name and password (optional) it will listen for "login:" and "password:" and enter them for you.
 -Just click Ok to save communication type and speed plus logon info if used

+Version 2.2
+Possible to use com port higher than COM9